tears-mysthrala/Oroitz/README.md

 4. Activate the Poetry shell with `poetry shell`, or prefix commands with `poetry run`.
 5. Run the quality checks: `poetry run pytest` for tests and `poetry run ruff check .` for linting.

 Volatility 3 is listed as a dependency in `pyproject.toml`; no additional manual installation is required for local development.
+Real memory samples are included in the `samples/` directory for testing the Volatility integration.

 ### Running Oroitz